halt-dos/hd-wiki-public/docs/enterprise/ddos/listeners/ssl_setting.md

 ## Overview

-As many applications are running over HTTPS, for the WAF / ADC solution to inspect user payload, it is necessary to decrypt SSL/TLS traffic.
+As many applications are running over HTTPS, for the WAF / ADC solution to inspect user payload, it is necessary to decrypt SSL/TLS traffic.This SSL based communcation supports SSL key size 1K & 2K from the day one.
+This SSL offloading will not require any hardware changes in device.
 The following settings allow users to configure SSL offloading based and optional re-encryption in Haltdos solution.
 The performance of SSL offloading will vary based on chosen model.

 ![ssl_setting](/img/ddos/v7/docs/ssl.png)